MinShiu/analysis/README.md

 The codes is submitting in Ipython Notebook format, but I have created another copy named `codes.py` for backup purpose.
 *For convenient purpose, I will call AAPL_US just as `Apple`.
 <br>*Sorry for not justifying the paragraph below.
-I tried but it doesn't works at all.
+I tried but it doesn't work at all.

 =================================================================================
 <div style="text-align:justify">